This Plan is made for the purpose of the Information Publication Scheme required by the Freedom of Information Act 1982 (FOI Act).

 This includes information about the functions of the ATSB and its decision making powers.
 The following links will take you to those parts of the ATSB website where the functions and powers of the ATSB are explained in greater depth:

 The following links will take you to mode-specific information covering Aviation, Marine and Rail investigations:

-The following link will take you to details of Frequently Asked Questions about the ATSB which are intended to assist with an understanding of its functions and operations:
+The following link will take you to details of Frequently Asked Questions about the Transport Safety Investigation Act 2003 which can assist with an understanding of the ATSB's functions and operations:

 In undertaking its functions the ATSB relies on operational information, which includes policies and procedures, guidelines and operational tools.
 The primary link for this information is:

 If you wish to obtain access to that material then please follow the directions provided.
 Access charges may apply.

 The following links will take you to the type of information most commonly sought from the ATSB.
 If you are unable to source the material you seek, then you are invited to request the specific information needed, by emailing us at email@example.com